lanetix/express-deep-link/README.md

 app.use('/login', loginRouter);
 ```

-So yea...the onus could definitely be offloaded onto developers to properly partition their middleware via the express `Router`.
+We could certainly put the burden  of properly partioning/configuring middleware on the backs of developers.
 The initial argument for this was that if
-your login endpoint were local to your website, you'd already have to configure your authentication middleware not to run for that endpoint (you can't authenticate
+your login endpoint were local to your website, you'd already have to configure your authentication middleware not to authenticate that endpoint (you can't authenticate
-the route(s) that are responsible for authentication).
-You'd additionally want to exclude `deep-link` from running on any requests to you API since
+the route(s) that are responsible for authentication else users would never be able to authenticate).
+You'd additionally want to exclude `deep-link` from
-you'd never deep link to anything accepting or returning JSON endpoints.
-But then @pythonesque made a point (of which was already entertained), that
+running on any requests to you API since you'd never deep link to anything accepting or returning JSON endpoints.
+But then @pythonesque made a
-lots of sites (actually most sites according to him) are not SPAs and still employ server side rendering.
-In that case you have only one place to
+point (of which was already entertained), that lots of sites (actually most sites according to him) are not SPAs and still employ server side rendering.
-exclude both authentication and `deep-link` (that being login).
-So it was concluded that this could go either way. @pythonesque made a point that it can't
+In that case, you have only one place to exclude both authentication and `deep-link` (that being login).
+So it was concluded that this could go either way.
-hurt to guard against infinite redirects, and that the most convenient option for developers would be to allow them to blindly configure `deep-link`
+@pythonesque made a point that it can't hurt to guard against infinite redirects, and that the most convenient option for developers would be to allow them
-to run for all requests.
+to blindly configure `deep-link` to run for all requests.
 The feeling was mutual and so the infinite redirect guard shall live on and reign victorious.

 ##### login.local.authenticated - Object (Optional)